ChenFLD/The-assessment-of-DG-blackout-risk-by-GCC/README.md

 5) Predicted load data between 1951-2100 for users at 33 nodes projected from the fitted load temperature curves and climate prediction data. (load_1951_2100_org.mat)

 Code
-1) The mothod to learn how consumer electricity behaviour varies with temperature (prectict_load.m)
+1) The method to learn how consumer electricity behavior varies with temperature (prectict_load.m)
 2) Risk assessment method (main.m)
 3) The method of calculating the Jacobi matrix required to calculate the SOB (CalculateJacobian.m)